rossyman/svelte-add-jest/README.md

 Once that is set up, run this command in your project directory to set up Jest:

-> ❗️ __When running with TypeScript support enabled, remove comments within `tsconfig.json` or the adder will fail.
-This is a known limitation of [Preset](https://usepreset.dev/), as it relies upon JSON.parse.__

 ```sh
 npx apply rossyman/svelte-add-jest # --no-ssh
 ```